Crusty Cranberry Nut No-Knead Bread (Bakery Style at Home)

 This recipe relies on time rather than effort.
 The long fermentation process allows the gluten strands to form naturally without manual kneading.
 The hydration is key here; the dough is relatively wet, which, when trapped inside a hot Dutch oven, creates steam.
 This steam gelatinizes the starches on the surface, resulting in that iconic golden crispy crust while keeping the inside moist and tender.

 Visually, the contrast between the pale interior crumb and the ruby-red dried cranberries makes this loaf a showstopper.
-Using dried fruit is essential, as fresh cranberries would release too much moisture and weigh down the delicate dough.
+Using dried fruit is essential, as fresh cranberries would release too much moisture and weigh down the delicate dough structure we’re trying to achieve.

 Storage